-tuist cloud auth - and that's it 🎉 When you then run
+And that's it 🎉 When you now run

 tuist generate App, all available binaries will be automatically downloaded from remote if available.
 You can also warm all the targets with

 tuist cache warm.
-At the end of the command, all the binaries will be uploaded to your S3 bucket.
+At the end of the command, all the binaries will be uploaded to the Tuist Cloud remote cache storage.

 If you ever need to remove your Tuist Cloud credentials on your machine, you can run